department-of-veterans-affairs/va.gov-team/teams/vsp/teams/pst-forms-library/research/review-page/Research findings.md

 - 5 out of 6 Participants preferred Design Option #2 for the following reasons:
   - Visibility of information - always visible to review
   - Edit option - ability to edit individual data fields
 - All participants preferred the Review page with the information always open so they can review the information with ease.
 - 4 out of 6 participants preferred the editing individual fields instead of entire sections to avoid editing other fields by mistake.
-The other two participants preferred to edit the entire section instead of individual data fields to edit entire section/multiple data fields at the same time thus saving time and effort.
+- 2 out of 6 participants preferred to edit the entire section instead of individual data fields to edit entire section/multiple data fields at the same time thus saving time and effort.
 - No participant interacted with anchors in the top of the page until prompted.
 However, all participants valued the ability to easily get to a section from the top of the page.

 # Details of Findings